franktranvantu/java-annotations/README.md

-# Starting the Annotation - Declaration and Retention
+# Finishing the Annotation - Targets and Elements

-Setting up the annotation is quite simple.

-In this section we'll get started by getting a look at the overall structure of the annotation, as well as specifying its retention.
-The retention is essentially how long it's kept around, from writing our source code to running our application.
+During this section we will continue writing our annotation, first by specifying the targets.

+These configure which Java components can be "decorated" with our annotation, for example classes, methods, fields, etc.

+We'll wrap up the annotation by defining elements or attributes.
+Think of these elements as instance fields for the Java component that's been annotated.